meetoseh/backend/docs/db/users.md

 - `given_name (text null)`: the given name of the user. we don't get this from apple, so it's null for apple users unless they specify it
 - `family_name (text null)`: the family name of the user
-- `picture_url (text null)`: the url where the users profile picture can be found;
-  this comes from the id token, so we should occassionally compare the value in an id token we get to the value in the database - if they don't match, we should try downloading and checking the hash - if they still don't match, replace the picture_image_file_id
-- `picture_image_file_id (integer null references image_files(id) on delete set null)`: our cached copy of the profile picture.
-This is used to avoid having to download the image from the url every time we need it.
-- `picture_image_file_updated_at (real null)`: the time the `picture_image_file_id`
-  was last updated.
-Since when a user updates their profile picture, stale JWTs might be around with the old profile picture, we ignore profile pictures with the wrong URL when the JWT was issued before this time.
-  This is set to the issued at time of the JWT when the profile picture is updated.
 - `admin (boolean not null)`: allows access to the admin panel
 - `revenue_cat_id (text unique not null)`: The revenuecat identifier for this user.
 This should be treated as privileged information only accessible by the user and